The 9 key benefits of cloud computing in healthcare

 Another benefit of cloud computing in healthcare is that a strategy based on the cloud enables HCOs to quickly scale up their IT infrastructure or add new capabilities as business conditions demand.

 Strategic cloud enablement means faster updates and more extensible technology.
-For example, a cloud-enabled HCO has access to:
+In the case of cloud computing in healthcare, cloud-enabled HCOs have access to:

 Patient expectations have been affected both by the empowered consumer environment and the revolution in digital savviness ushered in by the pandemic.